tdaverse/ripserr/README.md

 ## Sample code

-Ripser (Vietoris-Rips complex) can be used as follows for data with dimension greater than or equal to 2.
+Ripser (Vietoris-Rips filtration) can be used as follows for data with dimension greater than or equal to 2.

 ``` r